-If you enjoy these kinds of home-grown foods cooked in your own kitchen then have not the slightest guilt about adding a good dollop of cream to your broccoli soup.
+If you enjoy these home-grown foods cooked in your own kitchen then have not the slightest guilt about adding a good dollop of cream to your broccoli soup.

 In Holland, we would say "eet smakelijk."
 Enjoy this wonderful nutritious branching broccoli soup.